 Welcome to Kenya Class and India Class!

 Welcome to Reception!
-Kenya and India are our two Reception classes at Millennium where a highly enthusiastic team of two qualified teachers and a number of Learning Support Assistants provide quality teaching that offer children in Greenwich a wonderful start in 'big school'!
+Our two Reception classes, India and Kenya classes are taught by a highly enthusiastic team of teachers and Learning Support Assistants providing quality education for children in Greenwich and offerng a wonderful start to 'big school'!

 In Reception, we cover a broad curriculum based on the Early Years Foundation Stage Framework.
 This sets the standards for the learning, development and care of each child.
 It has been organised into three prime areas of learning: